-Figure 26 illustrates a large house with outbuildings and garden on a cliff top.
+Figure 25 illustrates a large house with outbuildings and garden on a cliff top.
 There is a rocky shoreline below.
-The trail passes on the landward side of the house and garden 1 because there is no safe or convenient route to seaward.
-The house and garden are excepted land, but the land seaward of them is accessible as spreading room.
+The trail passes on the landward side of the house and garden (1) because there is no safe or convenient route to seaward.
+The house and garden are excepted land, but the land seaward of them is spreading room.

 To the south-east of the house, the trail returns to the cliff edge along an arable field edge 2.
-The land between the field edge and the sea is coastal margin.
+The land between the field edge and the sea is spreading room.

 To the north-west of the house, the trail follows the existing lane and public footpath some distance from the cliff edge 3.
 This is the most direct route and is preferred by those living in the house for reasons of privacy.
 The unenclosed pasture between the trail and the cliff edge is accessible as spreading room 4.
-A waymarker directs people to the beach along an existing right of way at the field edge a short distance from the house
+A waymarker directs people to the beach along an existing right of way at the field edge a short distance from the house W.

-This map is based upon Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office. © Crown copyright.
+I his map is based upon Ordnance Survey material with the permission of O urvey on behalf of the Controller of Her Majesty's Stationery Office. © Crown copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
-Natural England 10002201 2013
+Natural England 100022021 2009